 High hopes are a precursor to high performance.
 To grow as a person and as a leader we must reject complacency and tap into the very best version of ourselves.
-ENIXA, coming soon, will help you be good enough to get better.
-Join the waitlist www.peterfuda.com/digital/ https://youtu.be/6GV38n7xQ7A
+The following content comes from Enixa, which aims to democratize transformation www.enixa.co. https://youtu.be/6GV38n7xQ7A

 Peter is passionate about transformation and has shared his philosophies, learnings and strategies in countless speaking engagements to hundreds of thousands of leaders, on four continents. https://www.youtube.com/watch?v=uUg_4fzLJJc&list=PLTUqjipoDW7ZgUk3TqeamS4bXxGkrZ2Jr

 From 'Burning Platform' to 'Burning Ambition' This animation brings to life the 'Fire' metaphor; one of Dr Peter Fuda's seven metaphors for leadership transformation.
 It describes the motivational forces that initiate and sustain transformation efforts, including a burning platform and burning ambition, as well as personal and organizational reasons for change. https://www.youtube.com/watch?v=Tfn6vD4yyC4

 Today begins the “CEO video series.”
 Over the coming weeks, I will be sharing short videos of several CEOs who were involved in my original doctoral research, and several of those who were featured in my book Leadership Transformed.
 The videos will follow the basic structure of the ‘7 Metaphors

 The final video in our fire chapter is financial services CEO Christine Christian, who describes how she turned her burning platform into a burning ambition.
 This brings us to the conclusion of Chapter 1 of the CEO Video Series: ‘Fire’.
 In our next series of CEO videos, we will focus on